PAVA spray: Effects

 PAVA primarily affects the eyes, causing closure and severe pain.
 The pain to the eyes is reported to be greater than that caused by CS.
 The effectiveness rate is very high once PAVA gets into the eyes; however, there have been occasions where PAVA and CS have failed to work—especially when the subject is under the influence of alcohol or other drugs.
 Exposure to fresh moving air will normally result in a significant recovery from the effects of PAVA, within 15–35 minutes.

 Pharmacologically, like other capsaicinoids, PAVA works by direct binding to receptors (TRPV1) that normally produce the pain and sensation of heat, as if exposed to scalding heat.

 Usage

-PAVA is used widely as a less lethal, temporary defence tool around the world including in the United States, the United Kingdom, India, and others.
+PAVA is used widely as a less lethal, temporary defence tool around the world including in the United Kingdom, India, Switzerland, and others.

-British Police and HM Prison Service
+British police and HM Prison Service

 PAVA is approved for police and prison service use in the United Kingdom.
 British police forces had traditionally used CS gas spray, but with the more widespread carriage of tasers, PAVA has now entirely replaced its predecessor due to its non-flammable nature.

-Both PAVA and CS are prohibited under Section 5 of the Firearms Act 1968 as a: "weapon of whatever description designed or adapted for the discharge of any noxious liquid, gas or other thing", meaning that it is unlawful for a member of the public to possess them.
-Police officers, prison officers and other servants of the Crown, have lawful exemption to possess and use PAVA.
-They are therefore exempt from prosecution under this act and section.